Grow Your Accounting Business Online With WordPress

 - Video/Audio Terms

-We have written a detailed article on adding legal pages to your site.
-Go here to learn more about this: How To Add Legal Pages To Your Website
+Go here to learn more about adding legal pages to your site: How To Add Legal Pages To Your WordPress Site

-In today’s globally competitive economy, the sooner you begin to engage in the practice of content marketing, the faster you will begin to differentiate yourself from competing businesses.
+In today’s fiercely competitive digital economy, the earlier you begin to publish great content on your site, the faster you will begin to see results and differentiate yourself from the competition.

-Providing great content with advice and tips will get your readers to share your content and come back for more information.
-Publishing content is a great way to inform and teach site visitors and prospective clients about your business and about doing business with your firm.
+You will want to provide great content with advice and tips that will get your readers to share your content with others and come back for more information.
+Content marketing is a great way to educate site visitors and prospects about your business and about doing business with your organization.

-For example, topics for an accounting business can include the following:
+For example, topics for an accounting business could include the following:

-You can also create a series of informative articles that will help your readers understand accounting services, such as finance accounting, small business accounting, business budgeting, reducing debt, understanding accounting conventions, etc.
+You can also create a series of informative articles that will help your readers gain a better understanding of your services, such as finance accounting, business accounting, business budgeting, reducing debt, financial concepts made simple, etc.

-Remember to use the same keywords in your content that prospective clients will be searching for online.
+Remember to use relevant keywords in your content that readers will be searching for online.

 We recommend subscribing to our Content Marketing Email Training Series.
-You will receive regular training emails with actionable information that will show exactly how to drive more traffic to your website or blog, save money creating high-quality content that will add value to your site visitors and grow your business online using content.
+You will receive a comprehensive series of training emails with actionable information that will show exactly how to drive more traffic to your website, save money creating useful content that will add value to your visitors and grow your business online using content.
 It’s not only a great course with loads of useful information, it’s also 100% FREE!

 Improving Visitor Engagement And User Experience

-Improving your site’s user experience (often referred to as UX) will help to keep visitors coming back and engaging with your site.
-This section will show you different ways to improve your visitor engagement and user experience.
+Improving your site’s user experience (known as UX) helps keep visitors coming back and using your site.
+This section will show you different ways to improve visitor engagement and UX.

-RSS feeds provide many benefits for your website.
+RSS (Really Simple Syndication) feeds provide lots of benefits for your business.

-If you provide information that adds value to others, other businesses may want to syndicate your content to their visitors.
+If you provide valuable information, other sites may want to syndicate your content to their visitors.

 - Doesn’t rely on email